Trump to sign order keeping meat processing plants open

-The order will use the Defense Production Act to classify meat processing as critical infrastructure to keep production plants open.
+The order will use the Defense Production Act to classify meat processing as critical infrastructure to keep production plants open and prevent a shortage of chicken, pork, and other meat on American supermarket shelves.

-The order comes after industry leaders warned that consumers could see meat shortages in a matter of days after workers at major facilities tested positive for the virus.
-A senior White House official said the administration was working to prevent a situation in which a majority of processing plants shut down for a period of time, which could lead to an 80% drop in the availability of meat in supermarkets.
-The official spoke on condition of anonymity to discuss the order before its release.
+The United Food and Commercial Workers International Union, which represents 1.3 million food and retail workers, said Tuesday that 20 U.S. food-processing and meatpacking union workers in the U.S. have died of the virus.
+An estimated 6,500 are sick or have been exposed to the virus while working near someone who tested positive, the union says.

-Trump on Tuesday told reporters that “there’s plenty of supply,” but that supply chains had hit what he called a “road block.
-It’s sort of a legal roadblock more than anything else," he said.
+The order comes after industry leaders warned that consumers could see meat shortages in a matter of days because of the virus, which has forced some of the largest plants to close and others to slow production.

 Two of the nation’s biggest pork processing plants are currently closed.
 Meat processing giant Tyson Foods suspended operations at its plant in Waterloo, Iowa.
 And Smithfield Foods halted production at its plant in Sioux Falls, South Dakota.
 The 15 largest pork-packing plants account for 60% of all pork processed in the country.